AvilashChak/AvilashChak/README.md

 - 👋 Hi, I’m @AvilashChak
 - 👀 I’m a emerging full stack web developer.
-- 🌱 I’m currently working ReactJS, JS, NodeJS, ExpressJs and MongoDB
+- 🌱 I’m currently working in ReactJS, JS, NodeJS, ExpressJs and MongoDB
 - 💞️ I’m looking to collaborate on Front-end and Back-end project.
 - 📫 How to reach me - mail@- avilashchak@gmail.com & callme@- 8721047125/9101137758